 Masking – good or bad?

 In summary, autistic masking in small measures is maybe not bad thing, to help one’s self esteem, and feel like less of an outsider.
-However, too much masking, which can occur long-term when the autist is not yet diagnosed with an autism spectrum condition (ASD), can be hugely depleting; it is also associated with mental health challenges like anxiety and depression.
-Once ASD diagnosis occurs, it does also throw up the question, who’s the real me?
+However, too much masking, which can occur long-term when the autist is not yet diagnosed as being autistic, can be hugely depleting; it is also associated with mental health challenges like anxiety and depression.
+Once autism diagnosis occurs, it does also throw up the question, who’s the real me?
 And too much masking can lead to social hangovers, shutdown and autistic burnout.